RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

   - dns2utf8
 ---

-TLDR: The next RustFest will be on the weekend of 2020-11-07 and 2020-11-08 and it will be an online community conference 🎉
+The summary: The next RustFest will be on the weekend of 7th & 8th November (2020-11-07 and 2020-11-08) and it will be an online community conference! 🎉

 # Future<Output = RustFest::Global2020>